 - if none of the above applies (e.g. a citizen of Ukraine holds an ordinary passport and is not entitled to an electronic diia.pl document) then – although in theory a person subject to the Special-purpose Act should be able to cross the border freely, we know that in practice there are problems with this – when crossing the border it is safest to apply for permission from the Commander of the Border Guard post to enter on humanitarian grounds.

-This consent is granted without a specific procedure and the grounds for granting it are specified in Article 6(5)(c) of the Schengen Borders Code – these grounds are, to a certain extent, general clauses (they are quite broad and allow for considerable freedom of interpretation), and the nature of the consent is optional, i.e. the Chief Commander may express consent, but is not obliged to do so.
+This consent shall be granted without a specific procedure and the prerequisites for its granting are defined in Paragraph 6(5)(c) of the Schengen Borders Code – these prerequisites are, so to speak, general clauses (they are very broad and allow for considerable freedom of interpretation) and the nature of the consent is optional, i.e. the Commander may, but does not have to, provide consent.

-Nevertheless, a time limit of one month is specified – departure from the territory of Poland for a period exceeding one month deprives Ukrainian citizen of all the benefits of the Act.
+However, there is a time limit – the departure of a Ukrainian citizen from the territory of Poland for more than one month deprives him/her of all the benefits of the Act.